josephquested/lomega/README.md

 So, what are you waiting for?
 Start making that weird little hook shape with your hand, hit those **option + z** keys and never type the phrase console.log again.

 ##future features:

 *colored log support*

-*multiline arguments indent on each line subsequent line*
+*multiline comments indent on each line subsequent line*

+*full ancient greek translation support*